Raushan133/Rock--Paper-Game/README.md

-# Rock-Paper-Game
+# Tic-Tac-Toe Game
-I have creating a Simple game called as Rock-Paper Game using HTML, Tailwind and JavaScript.
+I have creating a Simple game called as Tic-Tac-Toe Game using HTML, Tailwind and JavaScript.